zhifeng1703/cpp-released-code/readme.md

 - Requirements: - g++ (C++17 or later) - Intel OneMKL (BLAS/LAPACK):
   https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html

-The compilation relies on the environment variable MKLROOT, which specifies the location of Intel OneAPI MKL (typically /path/to/your/intel/oneapi/mkl/latest).
+The compilation relies on the environment variable `MKLROOT`, which specifies the location of Intel OneAPI MKL (typically `/path/to/your/intel/oneapi/mkl/latest`).
 This variable is automatically set when the Intel oneAPI environment is initialized, e.g.
 ```bash
 source /path/to/your/intel/oneapi/setvars.sh
 ```